FreePBX Hosting Setup & Configuration Guide

 FreePBX Backup Configuration (Backup and Restore Module)

-If you do not have an existing FTP server that you can use for these backups it is recommended that you sign up for an FTP hosting package and then you can follow our tutorial on how to setup your backup.
+If you do not have an existing FTP server that you can use for these backups it is recommended that you sign up for an FTP hosting package and following our tutorial on how to set up a scheduled backup to FTP.

 FreePBX Security (OPTIONAL)